 For the last three years, the state Ministry of Health and Family Welfare has issued a letter to all districts and blocks in Uttar Pradesh, encouraging participation in Global Diabetes Walks on 14 November.
 Screening camps, marathons, and other sports competitions have also taken place, with official support.

-A survey of around 1400 public sector health care professionals found that diabetes knowledge increased from 25% to 70%, Dr Jain says.
+A survey of around 1400 public sector health care professionals found that diabetes knowledge increased from 25% to 70%, says Dr Rajesh Jain, Chairman, Jain Hospital.
 Another survey found increased demand for diabetes screening among the public in 998 healthcare facilities.

 “Previously, diabetes screening was available in one block in each district, now it is available in all the districts and all the blocks.
 It is mandatory to screen all patients above 30 years, and requests for screening and other services have increased by more than 20 times,” he says, adding that the above data has been accepted for publication in an international journal.